 Windsor-Essex Market Report

-2024 Third Quarter Update
+2025 Third Quarter Update

 Windsor, the start of the Quebec City-Windsor population corridor, is the seventh largest city in Ontario and the 15th largest metropolitan area in Canada.
 Directly across the river from Windsor is the American city of Detroit, with the two cities forming the largest and busiest trans-border urban area in North America.
 Windsor-Detroit experiences significant cross-border travel and tourism, as well as commerce, with the area well known for being the automotive capital of North America.
 Directly south of Lake St. Clair and 30 minutes north of the banks of Lake Erie, Windsor locals are a short drive from miles of beautiful waterfront and surrounding nature.
-However, despite close proximity to Detroit and a large economy of its own, homes in Windsor are significantly more affordable than other cities in Southern Ontario, with an average price in the third quarter of $577K.
+However, despite close proximity to Detroit and a large economy of its own, homes in Windsor are significantly more affordable than other cities in Southern Ontario, with an average price in Q3-2025 of $569K, flat year-over-year.

 45 minutes south-east of Windsor lies the town of Leamington and Point Pelee National Park, the southernmost point in mainland Canada.
 From there, driving up the peninsula along the shores of Lake Erie you will find the picturesque towns of Kingsville and Amherstburg, along with some of the most fertile and tropical landscapes in our country.
 For anyone who has spent time in Windsor and surrounding Essex County, they will be familiar with greenhouses and fruit stands, breathtaking escarpment views along the lakefront, and a growing number of wineries.
 The area is experiencing significant growth in recent years, with prominent new investment into the region from Canadian cannabis producers, the broader agricultural sector, as well as residential home builders.
 To the north and running along Lake St. Clair, the growing sub-market of Lakeshore rounds out the region, with the combined Windsor-Essex area recording 6% growth in population between 2016 and 2021.

-Windsor-Essex has outperformed the province and most markets in Southern Ontario over the past 5 years.
+Across all communities included in Windsor & Essex County, the average sale price observed in the third quarter of 2025 was $569K, unchanged from the third quarter of 2024.
+Across Essex County, resale listings are selling in 28 days on average, one week slower than the trailing 5-year average but still faster than London and the GTA.
+Looking back further than 12 months, Windsor-Essex has outperformed the province and most markets in Southern Ontario over the past 5 years.
 This can be widely attributed to the relative affordability of Windsor homes when compared to homes in these nearby markets.
 To compare Windsor’s performance against other major markets in the province, check out our article on Top Markets in Ontario here.

 Community Overview